-Candidates for admission should address the Director of Admissions, Day Hall, Ithaca, New York, stating that they desire to enter the twoyear course in the College of Agriculture.
-This should be done as early as possible in the senior year of secondary school, because it often takes considerable time to procure the necessary credentials.
+Candidates for admission should address the Director of Admissions, Day Hall, Ithaca, New York, stating that they desire to enter the two-year course in the College of Agriculture.
+This should be done as early as possible in the senior year of secondary school, because it often takes considerable time to assemble the necessary credentials.
+Applicants are not required to come to the College for interviews, but those who wish to do so should write two or three weeks in advance for appointments.
+Conference hours are 10 a.m. until 12 noon during the week and 9 a.m. until 12 noon on Saturdays during the school year.
+The College office is closed on Saturdays during June, July, and August.